lupyuen/lupyuen.github.io/src/rust3.md

     (My Biggest Wish: Someone please create a __Higher-Level Dialect__ of Rust that will use bits of AI to compile into the present Low-Level Rust.
 Which might simplify Lifetimes, Box, Rc, Arc, RefCell, Fn, dyn, ...)

-1.  _Apparently there's some Resistance to Rust Drivers inside NuttX Kernel?_
+1.  _There's some Resistance to Rust Drivers inside NuttX Kernel?_

     Ouch we're trapped between a Rock and...
 Another Rusty Rock!